ibm-cloud-docs/dr-automation-powervs/monitor-metrics.md

 Create an IBM Cloud Monitoring instance and enable the platform metrics to capture various performance metrics.

-## Steps to Create an IBM Cloud Monitoring Instance
+## Steps to Create an IBM cloud monitoring instance

 To monitor platform metrics, select the region where your Power Virtual Server workspace is provisioned.